+A nonnegative integer number $N$ is called {\em triangular} if $N = t(t + 1)/2$ for some nonnegative integer $t$; furthermore, $N$ is called {\em square} if it is a perfect square, that is, $N = d^2$ for some integer $d$.
+Square triangular numbers were characterized in 1778 by Leonhard Euler (\cite{Eul1778}, Exemplum I).
+It is also known that they are in one-to-one correspondence with the so-called {\em near-isosceles Pythagorean triples} $(k,k+1,l)$ such that $k^2 + (k+1)^2 = l^2$.

-Product $\Pi = \Pi(k,j) = k(k+1)(k+j)(k+j+1)$ for some nonnegative integer numbers $k$ and $j$ is called a \textit{quadratic number}.
-By definition, it is the product of two triangular numbers and 4.
-Quadratic number $\Pi$ and the corresponding pair $(k,j)$ are called {\em square} if $\Pi$ is a perfect square.
+A {\em quadratic number} is the product $\Pi(k,j) = k(k+1)(k+j)(k+j+1)$ for some nonnegative integer $k$ and $j$, or in other words, it is the product of two triangular numbers and 4.
+Quadratic number $\Pi(k,j)$ and the corresponding pair $(k,j)$ are called {\em square} if $\Pi$ is a perfect square.